 All lending fraud is built on deception.
 At some point in the money lending process, someone is pretending to be someone they are not.

-In most cases, it is the debtor who will provide false details.
-They will use stolen IDs or synthetic IDs, which stitch legitimate person’s details together with made-up information.
-Once their loan has been approved, they will disappear without repaying it.
+In most cases, the debtor provides false details.
+They use stolen or synthetic IDs, which stitch legitimate people’s details together with made-up information.
+Once their loan has been approved, they disappear without repaying it.
 The same applies to business loans.

-More sophisticated fraudulent debtors will repay their loans diligently in order to build a better credit history.
-Then, they will take out a huge loan and then disappear.
+More sophisticated fraudulent debtors repay their loans diligently to build a better credit history.
+Then, they take out a huge loan and then disappear.

 What Are the Types of Loan Fraud?